ckhole25/WD-Hands-on-2/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - The project is all about heros and cards, landing page containing navigation button to help access the hero and card gallery section
-- Whats the purpose
+- Whats the purpose - The purpose of this website is to create a website containing 5 different hero gallery section and a card gallery section containing 5 different animated card styles
-- What are key components
+- What are key components -
 - What technology used and how it is used

 ### Key Components